Countly/countly-sdk-documentation/java/next.md

   </p>
   <pre><span><code class="java hljs">int queueSize = Countly.backendMode().getQueueSize();</code></span></pre>
   <p>
-    It will return the number of requests of the request queue in the memory.
+   It will return the count of requests in the memory request queue.
   </p>
 </div>